ihor-chaban/bombardier-automate/README.md

 **instance_lifetime** - How often the instances should be rotated (default: `30 minutes`)

 ## How to switch to your own targets list
-The default URL hardcoded in this solution contains more than 300 targets and being updated regularly by me, so it is ready for use as-is.
+The default URL hardcoded in this solution contains more than 300 targets and is being updated regularly by me, so it is ready for use as-is.
 However, if you want to use your own list to focus on the specific targets,  below I will provide a short instruction.
 - Create any `.txt` file with the list of targets one per line:
 ```
 https://www.sberbank.ru/